 Indian Scenario Vis-à-vis Global

-India has 10 domestic ESG funds as on 2021, out of which 8 funds have launched in the last year because of the pandemic hit, which shows a shift to the profitability with no cost on sustainable growth.
+India has 10 domestic ESG funds as of 2021, out of which 8 funds have launched in the last year because of the pandemic hit, which shows a shift to profitability with no cost to sustainable growth.
 However, this comes out to be a very low number as compared to the global schemes of more than 3000.
 Not just this, India ranks 120th out of 165 countries when it comes to sustainability, as per the UN sustainability report of 2021.

-Currently, Indian AMCs use their own expertise to classify the funds as ESG complaint with the use of some external rating agencies data and the ESG scores published by them.
-ESG scores are the numerical values assigned to the performance of companies on the parameters of environmental, social and governance factors.
+Currently, Indian AMCs use their expertise to classify the funds as ESG complaints with the use of some external rating agencies' data and the ESG scores published by them.
+ESG scores are the numerical values assigned to the performance of companies on the parameters of environmental, social, and governance factors.

 An illustration is shown below of ESG Risk Scores for companies by Morningstar.
-This is readily available on Morningstar website on stock quote pages, under the tab of "Sustainability".
-A 5-Global rating means the company has significant ESG risk and 1-global rating signifies negligible risk.
-Also, top 3 ESG issues are also identified for each company.
+This is readily available on the Morningstar website on stock quote pages, under the tab of "Sustainability".
+A 5-Global rating means the company has significant ESG risk and a 1-global rating signifies negligible risk.
+Also, the top 3 ESG issues are identified for each company.

 However, assigning the scores is not that simple.
-It comes with too many complications and confusions because on non-clarity on ESG parameters.
-For example, IT companies may be rated 2 i.e., low ESG risk mainly due to the practice of generating less carbon emissions or almost no carbon emissions.
-This makes them environment friendly but on the other hand these companies are currently under inspection for their policies related to data privacy which makes them non-compliant on the part of social factor of ESG as shown in the image below.
+It comes with too many complications and confusion because of the non-clarity of ESG parameters.
+For example, IT companies may be rated 2 i.e., low ESG risk mainly due to the practice of generating fewer carbon emissions or almost no carbon emissions.
+This makes them environment friendly but on the other hand, these companies are currently under inspection for their policies related to data privacy which makes them non-compliant on the part of the social factor of ESG as shown in the image below.

-Figure above shows the analysis of domestic MF schemes’ portfolio (sector wise) of ESG funds.
-It can be seen that there are in total 116 stocks which constitutes the ESG Universe in Indian MFs.
-Looks a quite broader selection due to the non-uniform and non-standardization nature of ESG classifications.
+The figure above shows the analysis of domestic MF schemes’ portfolio (sector-wise) of ESG funds.
+It can be seen that there are in total 116 stocks that constitute the ESG Universe in Indian MFs.
+Looks like a quite broader selection due to the non-uniform and non-standardization nature of ESG classifications.
 This is the major problem which is faced worldwide.
-Although, in 2020 there have been some disclosures to address this issue, but the same will take time to accept and would require amendments over time for the improvement for the betterment of investors.
+Although, in 2020 there have been some disclosures to address this issue, the same will take time to accept and would require amendments over time for the improvement for the betterment of investors.

-Also, an analysis done by Value Research in May 2021 – “ESG vis-à-vis flexi caps”.
-It compared the underlying portfolios of the few ESG funds available in India with those flexi cap funds which same fund houses offer.
-What they found was some overlap between the stock portfolios of ESG funds versus the flexi cap funds as shown in below figure.
-The conclusion they made here is that, while investing in the flexi cap funds, investors are already getting an exposure to the ESG factors in their portfolio.
+Also, an analysis was done by Value Research in May 2021 – “ESG vis-à-vis Flexi caps”.
+It compared the underlying portfolios of the few ESG funds available in India with those Flexi cap funds which same fund houses offer.
+What they found was some overlap between the stock portfolios of ESG funds versus the Flexi cap funds as shown below figure.
+The conclusion they made here is that, while investing in the Flexi cap funds, investors are already getting exposure to the ESG factors in their portfolios.

-The top 5 overlapping stocks of ESG funds which can also be seen easily as the part of 50+ flexi cap funds are Infosys Ltd, HDFC Bank Ltd, TCS, HDFC & Kotak Mahindra Bank Ltd.
+The top 5 overlapping stocks of ESG funds which can also be seen easily as part of 50+ Flexi cap funds are Infosys Ltd, HDFC Bank Ltd, TCS, HDFC & Kotak Mahindra Bank Ltd.

 Performance of Thematic – ESG as a Category

-Since, primary objective of investments is to enjoy the returns at the end of the period vis-à-vis the risks taken, it’s become imperative to have a look on the performance of ESG as a category.
-As ESG major portfolio constitute Large & Mid Cap stocks, a category average return comparison with the risk reward is stated below in the table.
+Since the primary objective of investments is to enjoy the returns at the end of the period vis-à-vis the risks taken, it’s become imperative to have a look at the performance of ESG as a category.
+As ESG's major portfolio constitutes Large & Mid Cap stocks, a category average return compared with the risk-reward is stated below in the table.

-The above table shows that the category average returns of ESG funds have been on par or less than the category averages of Large & Mid Cap and Flexi cap categories across 1 year, 3 year & since inception period.
-The risk return reward is also at a little lower side for ESG category.
+The above table shows that the category average returns of ESG funds have been on par or less than the category averages of Large & Mid Cap and Flexi cap categories across 1 year, 3 years & since the inception period.
+The risk return-reward is also slightly lower for the ESG category.

 So, overall, it takes us to the conclusion that, in India, there is first a need for voluntary disclosures on part of companies than compulsory disclosures.
 The BRSR regulation is a good move, but SEBI will soon need to do more, mandate and define what constitutes an ESG fund.

 Covid-19 has been an inflection point for ESG funds, but it will take a long time before India attains maturity in reporting, evaluating and demanding accountability for sustainable business practice.
-Till that time, it’s better to watch the trend and continue to invest in diversified funds which already gives exposure to ESG stocks & a better risk return reward.
+Till that time, it’s better to watch the trend and continue to invest in diversified funds which already give exposure to ESG stocks & a better risk-return reward.